 Under the terms of the agreement with Eluminex, as amended and restated in January 2022, Eluminex made an \$8.0 million upfront payment to FibroGen during the first quarter of 2022.
 In addition, FibroGen may receive up to a total of \$64.0 million in future manufacturing, clinical, regulatory, and commercial milestone payments for the biosynthetic cornea program, as well as \$36.0 million in commercial milestones for the first recombinant collagen III product that is not the biosynthetic cornea.
-FibroGen will also be eligible to receive mid single-digit to low double-digit royalties based upon worldwide net sales of other recombinant human collagen type III products that are not cornea products.
+FibroGen will also be eligible to receive mid single-digit to low double-digit royalties based upon worldwide net sales of cornea products, and low single-digit to mid single-digit royalties based upon worldwide net sales of other recombinant human collagen type III products that are not cornea products.